 An annual fundraiser for The Great Trail has become a highlight of the year for a close-knit senior’s home in British Columbia.

 The residents of Chartwell Hampton House in Chilliwack raise hundreds of dollars each year with a summertime walk along their local section of the Trail.
-This year, the heartwarming yearly event will take place on July 5, 2019.
+This year, the heartwarming yearly event took place on July 5, 2019.

 Tracey McDonald, Lifestyle & Programs Manager at Chartwell Hampton House, says the event was the brainchild of two temporary residents of the home who were also avid TCT supporters.